UPDATED: APRIL 27, 2023 | 2 MIN READ

 The best way to address your own emotions and road rage is to make a conscious effort to regulate them.
 Take deep breaths in moments of high frustration or stress, and try to comport yourself as you would if you weren’t behind a wheel or computer screen.
 Building positive habits will only get easier over time.

-It is also helpful to give yourself ample time to get where you need to go.
+Giving yourself ample time to get where you need to go is also helpful.
 The added anxiety of running late is enough to set most people over and make them more likely to grow rageful or develop aggressive driving behaviors.

 If you find yourself impatient even when you aren’t running late, find a new compelling album or podcast to listen to while driving.
-You could also call a loved one through your bluetooth speaker if possible.
-So long as you don’t find yourself too distracted, this added stimulation can give your brain something else to think about aside from aggravating traffic.
+You could also call a loved one through your Bluetooth speaker if possible.
+So long as you don’t find yourself too distracted, this added stimulation could give your brain something else to think about aside from aggravating traffic.